aaronawylo/2800-202310-DTC02/README.md

 Our project, QuickQueue, is an app designed to help users on any gaming platform efficiently find their best matched video-games by using filters and AI to provide personalized game recommendations.

 ## Technologies Used
-QuickQueue uses Node.js, the MongoDB databse, an OpenAI key and the IGDB API.
+QuickQueue uses HTML, CSS, Node.js, the MongoDB databse, an OpenAI key and the IGDB API.
 The dependecies are located in package.json.

 ## Features